 An important aspect of this process that is sometimes overlooked is university-wide coordination, which we seek to provide.
 Larger funding opportunities require limited submissions in order to prevent our contacts from being flooded with requests.

-A good resource for additional information on private research support is the Virginia Tech Sponsored Matrix for Private Research Funding (MS Word).
+A good resource for additional information on private research support can be found on the Virginia Tech Research Statistics website.